clintdmello12/clintdmello12/README.md

 <h2 align="left">Hi 👋!
-My name is Clint Michael Dmello and I'm a Software Engineer from Long Beach, CA</h2>
+My name is Clint Michael Dmello and I'm a Software Engineer from San Jose, CA</h2>

 ###